getsentry/seer/DI.md

 For a typical python module, upon loading it, any variable, function, or class that module references, is immediately bound by its name.
 A `module` in dependency injection has definitions, called `providers`, *but consumers do not hold references to any particular definition or instantiation*.
-Instead, a parameter whose default value is `injected` resolves its final instantiation **via the type annotation itself**.
+Instead, all parameters whose default value is `injected` resolves their final instantiation **via the type annotation itself**.

 As an example, let us setup a module with some providers.